 Genetics and Social Factors Play a Role

-More than 50 percent of alcoholism can be accounted for by genetic factors, which might govern the growth of brain regions such as the lateral habenula and the areas associated with reward.
+can be accounted for by genetic factors, which might govern the growth of brain regions such as the lateral habenula and the areas associated with reward.
 But Galloway warns that brains, rats, and people can’t be examined in a void, especially when it comes to drug use.

 He explained that addiction is often a matter of alternative reinforcers—that is to say, positive things to do with one’s time other than use drugs.

 “Whether one is going to use drugs or not is a choice based on what the alternative reinforcers are,” he said.
 “If you have nothing else to do and life is not very pleasant, if you are a social creature—for example, a rat, and you are solo-housed in a boring environment as rats are generally housed for experiments, in that setting it is very easy to get animals to self-administer drugs.
 If one has them in an enriched environment in which they can socialize, have sex, groom, all those things that rats like to do, then it’s much more difficult to get them to self-administer drugs.
 It’s much more difficult to induce something that looks like an animal model of addiction.”

 It’s a fair bet that if humans were forced to live in the same conditions as the rats in Taha’s experiment—alone, in a tiny cage, with nothing to do—and given unlimited access to drugs, they might pass the time by using drugs, too.